 A registered agent is a business or individual who serves as a company’s representative.
 They are typically tasked with accepting documents on the LLC’s behalf, including official government correspondence.
 This can include service of process notices, tax information, communication from the Secretary of State, and notices of lawsuits.
 Oregon Registered Agents act as a middle-man, as it is their job to see that members of the LLC receive these documents.

 Oregon Registered Agent Requirements For an Individual

 Oregon’s Secretary of State provides a detailed breakdown of the requirements for registered agents in their state.
-Below are the requirements for individuals serving as a registered agent in the state.
+Below are the requirements for individuals serving as an Oregon Registered Agent in the state.

 - The individual must reside in Oregon

 - The individual is willing to have their business office serve as the registered office for the company they are representing

 - The individual must provide a physical street address in Oregon and be at that address during regular business hours

 - The individual must be at least 18 years old